What are donation pledges?

 There are several ways to get your supporters to make a pledge.
 Here are four popular methods:

 Like pledge cards, pledge forms are filled out by donors with information about their intended pledge.
-Forms, however, include a space for payment information so that donors can begin to give immediately.
+However, forms include a space for payment information so that donors can begin giving immediately.

 Like text-to-give, text-to-pledge allows supporters to use their mobile devices to make monetary pledges to organizations.
 Many prefer a technological method like this because it eliminates manual data entry.
-You can check and see what options your donor management system has to collect pledges virtually to help automate the process.
+See what options your donor management system has to collect pledges virtually to help automate the process.

-Some online fundraising tools allow you to collect pledges right from your donation page.
+Some online fundraising tools allow you to collect pledges right from your donation page in addition to immediate donations.
 The benefit of this option, like text-to-pledge, is that the information automatically syncs with your fundraising and donor management software, eliminating the need to enter information manually.

 How do you receive payment for donation pledges?

-Most donors pledge to give a sum of money slowly over the course of a few years.
+Most donors pledge to give a sum of money slowly over a few years.
 Donors can pay their pledge by check, credit card, or automatic withdrawal.

-Check your fundraising and donor software to see how they integrate pledges in the system.
-For example, when you use Kindful for pledges you can set the due date for the pledge and track the status as open, past due, completed, or canceled.
+Check your fundraising and donor database software to see how they integrate pledges into the system.
+For example, when you use Bloomerang + Kindful’s pledge functionality, you can set the due date for the pledge and track the status as open, past due, completed, or canceled.
 You can then collect your donor’s payment through your integrated payment processor or mark it as paid by check or cash.

 Use a pledge reminder letter to remind your donors to give